 RAISING THE RENT

-If a landlord decides to opt to re-let to the existing tenant then raising the rent is relatively easy as all they need to do is create a new assured shorthold tenancy agreement
+If a landlord decides to opt to re-let to the existing tenant then raising the rent is relatively easy as all they do is create a new assured shorthold tenancy with the new rent included.

 Potential snags with raising rents

-A potential snag with section 13 rent increases is generally a landlord can only raise rents once a year.
-In a fast moving market such as the one being experienced in parts of London and the South-East currently, annual rental increases will not necessarily keep pace with market rents.
+Firstly, the snag with section 13 rent increases is generally a landlord can only raise rents once a year.
+In a fast moving market such as the one being experienced in parts of London and the South-East currently, annual rental increases will not keep pace with market rents meaning that a landlord towards the end of the 12 month rental period will have a rent below the open market value and therefore be missing out on potential rental income.

-A word of caution to landlords in less high demand rental areas, tenants can be unsettled by receiving a section 21 notice, therefore a landlord should approach the situation with sensitivity, explain that the notice is a just a formal procedure and that they have no intention of seeing it through.
+A word of caution to landlords in less high demand areas.
+Tenants can be sometimes unsettled by receiving a section 21 notice and therefore a landlord needs to approach the situation sensitivity and explain that the notice is a just a formal procedure and that they have no intention of seeing it through.
+The reality is for any landlord is that having a tenant paying rent, even if it is not the absolute top rate, is far preferable than having no rent at all!